osuosl/timesync/source/users.rst

 ``site_admin`` fields, which are booleans designating those permissions.
-As stated above, a sitewide manager may promote a user to sitewide spectator or demote sitewide spectators; a sitewide admin may also promote a user to sitewide manager or to admin, or demote sitewide managers or other admins.
+As stated above, a sitewide manager may promote a user to sitewide spectator or demote sitewide spectators; a sitewide admin may also promote a user to sitewide manager or to admin, or demote sitewide managers or other admins (including themselves).

 The project object contains a ``users`` object, which map users (by username) to their permissions on the project.
 An admin, sitewide manager, or project